helium/HIP/0070-scaling-helium.md

 The Helium Network has grown incredibly quickly with close to 1 million Hotspots deployed around the world, with increasing data usage through an ever expanding list of use cases.
 While scaling up the network, the core developers and members of the community have spent countless hours supporting this unprecedented growth.
-As we look towards the implementation of [HIP 51][hip 51] (and the subsequent subnetworks with new use cases), the core developers believe it’s important to evolve the design of the Helium Network to meet the demands of current and future users.
+As we look towards the implementation of [HIP-51][hip-51] (and the subsequent subnetworks with new use cases), the core developers believe it’s important to evolve the design of the Helium Network to meet the demands of current and future users.